abcdesktopio/docs/opsdocs/docs/advanced/4.4/applications/templateapplication.md

 ![abcdesktop.io 2048 is running](img/application-2048-run.png)

-Now you can spend time trying to reach the 2048 score.
+The application is now running as an ephemeral container inside your abcdesktop.io user pod.
 Have fun!

 ## Other templates

-Because each application runs inside its own container, you can run applications from multiple Linux distributions simultaneously.
+Because each application runs inside its own dedicated container, you can run applications from multiple Linux distributions simultaneously on the same abcdesktop.io instance.
-The template repository is available at [https://github.com/abcdesktopio/oc.template](https://github.com/abcdesktopio/oc.template).
+The full template repository is available at [https://github.com/abcdesktopio/oc.template](https://github.com/abcdesktopio/oc.template).

 ### templates for `almalinux`
 - oc.template.almalinux.8